raspberrypi/documentation/usage/terminal/README.md

 ## Sudo

 Some commands that make permanent changes to the state of your system require you to have root privileges to run.
 The command `sudo` temporarily gives your account (if you're not already logged in as root) the ability to run these commands, provided your user name is in a list of users ('sudoers').
-When you append `sudo` to the start of a command and press `enter` you will be asked for your password, if that is entered correctly then the command you want to run will be run using root privileges.
-Be careful though, some commands that require `sudo` to run can irreparably damage your system so be careful!
+When you append `sudo` to the start of a command and press `enter`, the command following `sudo` will be run using root privileges.
+Be very careful: commands requiring root privileges can irreparably damage your system!
+Note that on some systems you will be prompted to enter your password when you run a command with `sudo`.

 Further information on `sudo` and the root user can be found on the [linux root page](../../linux/usage/root.md).